 An early aerial photograph of Kenmore Senior High School (now Kenmore West).

 In 1938, district officials were given an eight-week deadline to begin construction on the new high school in order to be eligible for a Public Works Administration (PWA) grant in the later years of the New Deal.
-The Board of Education chartered a small private airplane to transport Board President Lloyd Greer, architect William Kidd, and Superintendent Densberger to Albany to secure approval for the plans, and construction began in August of that year.
+The Board of Education chartered a small private airplane to transport Board President Lloyd Greer, architect William Kidd, and Superintendent Densberger to Albany to secure approval for the plans, and construction began in August of that year (the yearbook notes that the plane ran out of fuel while returning and had to make an improvised landing on Military Road).
 In 1940, Kenmore Senior High School, now Kenmore West High School, opened at 33 Highland Parkway.
 The building faced Highland Parkway instead of Delaware Road as originally envisioned because a homeowner along Delaware Road, in a house that has since been demolished, would not sell his property at a price the district was willing to consider at the time.
 Meanwhile, the building at 155 Delaware Road became Kenmore Junior High School and was later renamed Kenmore Middle School.